codacy/docs/docs/organizations/managing-security-and-risk.md

 -   Limit the total counts in each panel to a specific set of severities or repositories by clicking the **Severity** or **Repository** drop-downs above the main area.
 -   Export a list of items as a CSV file by clicking the **Export CSV** button in the top right-hand corner of the page.
 The exported list always includes all items, ignoring any applied filters.
+-   Review the [severity assignment rules](#item-severities-and-deadlines) by clicking the **See rules** button in the top right-hand corner of the page.

 ![Security and risk management dashboard](images/security-risk-management-dashboard.png)<!-- TODO TAROT-2414 review screenshot -->